Battery System for an Electric Go-Kart

 However, before the BMS will initiate discharging or charging, the BMS will first ensure that each cell in the pack is balanced.
 Unbalanced cells pose a risk during both charging and discharging and can cause cell damage, overcharging and overheating.
 The BMS detects unbalanced cells by measuring the difference in potential between the positive terminals of adjacent cells.
 For the first cell, the difference is taken between the positive and negative terminal.
 The wires that connect to these terminals are referred to as cell taps, for which my team used small gauge lug connectors that were soldered to the BMS cell tap wiring harness.

-This wiring diagram was created by teammate Jack Webster using the team's hand-drawn diagrams sketched during meetings.
+This wiring diagram was created by teammate Jack Webster using hand-drawn diagrams sketched during meetings.

 A Hall current sensor is located between the battery pack and fuse and allows the BMS to detect peak current and continuous current and open the contacts in the even that they exceed their respective threshold limits.